Vision- and tactile-based continuous multimodal intention and attention recognition for safer physical human-robot interaction: Introduction and Relevant Work

 \section{Introduction and Relevant Work}

 \IEEEPARstart{W}{hen} serial manipulator robots were first introduced in manufacturing, they were separated by cages and walls.
 Their large size, heavy arms, and lack of sensors posed great danger to humans if a collision was to happen.
-As manufacturing enters the modern age of Industry 4.0, the trend is not only cageless co-existence of humans and robots in the same space, but humans and robots interacting and collaborating together to complete a task \cite{Raessa2020TASE-HRCAssembly, Liu2021TASE-UnifiedIntentionandLearningforHRC} with improved results \cite{Wang2020TASE-VRWeldingHumanIntentionRecognition}.
+As manufacturing enters the modern age of Industry 4.0, the trend is not only cageless co-existence of humans and robots in the same space, but humans and robots interacting and collaborating together to complete a task \cite{Raessa2020TASE-HRCAssembly, Liu2021TASE-UnifiedIntentionandLearningforHRC, Armleder2022GChengSkinpHRC} with improved results \cite{Wang2020TASE-VRWeldingHumanIntentionRecognition}.
 Sometimes a physical connection exists between the human and the robot either directly through touch or indirectly through an object, leading to what is called physical human-robot interaction (pHRI), as seen in Fig. \ref{fig:cobottoolholding}.

 In all cases, safety of the human, the robot, and the environment must all be ensured.
 While many systems rely on establishing safety zones to avoid dangerous collisions between a human and a robot \cite{Rybski2012IROS-WorkcellSafety, Zanchettin2016TASE-HRCSafetyMetrics, Choi2022RCIM-AR-HRCsafety}, these methods are inappropriate for pHRI since pHRI, as the name implies, requires intentional physical proximity and contact.
 Therefore, other methods to increase safety are required.
-When it comes to physically manipulating a robot, for example in the context of tool guidance, safety in pHRI can be increased either through robot-focused or human-focused methods, though the two are usually used conjointly.
+When it comes to physically manipulating a robot, for example in the context of tool guidance, safety in pHRI can be increased either through robot-focused or human-focused methods.

-Robot-focused safety methods focus on improving safety through the hardware and software used on the robot.
-Compliant actuators (e.g. serial elastic actuators or variable impedance actuators) and soft robots provide a hardware-based method for safer interactions.
-Compliant control methods, for example impedance and admittance control, are software methods to minimize interaction forces experienced by the human partner through motor torque or force control \cite{Hogan1985-ImpCon1, Ficuciello2015TRO-VariableImpCon-pHRI}.
-An admittance control loop can ensure user safety when the user is physically attached to the robot to perform cooperative tasks \cite{Kim2020ICRA-MOCAMAN}.